xcart/xcart-docs/_pages/kb_en/products/enhancement_of_catalog_usability/enabling_product_comparison.md

 ---

-The **Product comparison** module allows shoppers to compare different products in your store's catalog.
-You can install the module from the** Marketplace**:
+The addon **Product comparison** allows shoppers to compare different products in your store's catalog.
+You can install it from the Marketplace:

 ![]({{site.baseurl}}/attachments/6389834/8719217.png)

-Once the **Product comparison** module has been enabled, shoppers will see the **Compare** option when they hover over any product in the store's front end.
+Once the **Product comparison** addon has been enabled, shoppers will see the **Compare** option when they hover over any product in the store's front end.

 ![]({{site.baseurl}}/attachments/6389834/8719218.png)